Mohammad-Issa90/IRM2/README.md

  or you can simply download it as `zip` file using the green button above.

  When it is downloaded or cloned:
- 1- open the termenal and go to the directory where the files are downloaded.
+ 1- open the terminal and go to the directory where the files are downloaded.
  2- run this command:

   ```ruby